Lex-DRL/AID-guide/Building_better_worlds.md

 </details>

 Nothing to say here, it's basically JSON format as is.
 It's not recommended to use in WI anyway (see how much chars we waste on all those commas, extra spaces and quotes).
 It was tested as one of the first ones, and is here just for history... and to show what direction we're going for our entries.
 It's basically a pile of character keywords, hierarchically grouped into categories.
-I'm not going to explain it's syntex: if you understand it, you don't need it, and if you don't — then let's just go next.
+I'm not going to explain it's syntax: if you understand it, you don't need it, and if you don't — then let's just go next.

 ## Last step: Scripts